 Attendees on the IT Governance ISO 27001 Certified Lead Implementer Masterclass frequently ask about ISO 27001 certificate validation.
 On our training courses, one of the valuable features is that we are there to answer related questions delegates may have during and after the course.
 I hope that the guidance below will prove useful to other ISO 27001 Lead Implementers and those looking to determine the weight to put on certificates of conformance provided by potential and existing suppliers.

 Question: I want to validate the ISO 27001 certification for one of the vendors we are looking at.
 Could you tell me if there is a specific place I can search?

-- The scope of certification – Check it covers all of the supplier’s business processes and locations that you are entrusting with your information.
+- The scope of certification – Check that it covers all of the supplier’s business processes and locations that you are entrusting with your information.
 Many organisations restrict the scope in order to save on the cost of implementation or even the certification audit.
-As a result, this can compromise the extent of assurance that the certificate provides;
+As a result, this can compromise the extent of assurance that the certificate provides.

-- Classroom delivery (London and Manchester): www.itgovernance.co.uk/shop/p-713.aspx.
+- Classroom course (London): www.itgovernance.co.uk/shop/p-713.aspx.

-- Live-online delivery (Global): www.itgovernance.co.uk/shop/p-714.aspx
+- Live Online course (Global): www.itgovernance.co.uk/shop/p-714.aspx

-For more information on Accredited Certification Bodies visit www.itgovernance.co.uk/accredited-certification.aspx.
+For more information on accredited certification bodies, visit www.itgovernance.co.uk/accredited-certification.aspx.